-Driven by a perceived societal need, we tend to see an increase in commercial products that offer a panacea of solutions without fully solving a problem.
-A number of such products have been developed to provide tangible solutions to workstation design limitations and associated instances of chronic conditions such as neck, wrist and back related injuries.
+Driven by a perceived societal need, we tend to see an increase in commercial products that offer antidotes without fully solving a problem.
+A number of these products have been developed to provide tangible solutions to workstation design limitations and associated instances of chronic conditions such as neck, wrist and back related injuries.

 These products can be very useful in the war against workplace injuries, but the propensity of the media to turn science into product propaganda has driven us towards the quest for magic pill solutions instead of understanding the genesis of these problems.
 When this occurs, society turns to industry for immediate solutions that fulfill our need for immediate gratification.
 The fundamental truth is that these aids are effective at treating symptoms but not necessarily the core issue or cause of injury.